montagestudio/docs.montagestudio.com/montage-studio/overview-using-montage-studio.md

 >**Note:** We are in the process of finalizing this document based on the latest version of the Montage Studio beta.
 Sorry about the inconvenience.

-Montage Studio makes it easier for you to assemble complex and powerful single-page web applications using the MontageJS framework.
-This guide introduces you to the key features of Montage Studio.
+Montage Studio makes it easier for you to assemble complex and powerful single-page web applications (SPAs) using the MontageJS framework.
+This guide provides a high-level introduction of the key features of Montage Studio and how they can be used to build professional-quality SPAs.
 For a hands-on introduction to using Montage Studio, see the [Quick Start](tutorial-simple-to-do.html) tutorial, which shows you how to assemble a simple to-do application.

 # Develop Applications